06.

 Sunday June 21st

-Walks Festival – The Search for Belper’s Lost Manor House
+Walks Festival: The Search for Belper’s Lost Manor House

-Start from Belper Market Place | 2pm
+Start from Belper Market Place | 2pm-3.30pm

 Part of the Belper Walks Festival.
 Trevor Griffin leads a one-mile circuit in parkland from Belper Market Place to find clues to the mystery of what happened to the manor house, which was once the headquarters of the royal hunting forest of Duffield Frith.
-A chance to find associated buildings, the location of a garden and water features in the setting of this beautiful ancient woodland.
-Booking essential, booking fees may apply via www.belpernorthmill.org.uk
+We will find associated buildings, the location of a garden and water features in the setting of this beautiful ancient woodland.

 Adults £7.50, Under 16s free